-IPSWICH, Mass. — March 24, 2021 — The American Library Association (ALA) is now accepting submissions for the 2021 John Cotton Dana Award (JCD).
+IPSWICH, Mass. — January 20, 2022 — The American Library Association (ALA) is now accepting submissions for the 2022 John Cotton Dana Award (JCD).
 The John Cotton Dana Award is one of the most prestigious awards given to libraries and honors outstanding library public relations.
-Eight $10,000 awards will be provided by the H.W.
-Wilson Foundation in 2021.
+Up to eight $10,000 awards will be provided by the H.W.
+Wilson Foundation in 2022.

 Entries for the JCD Award are organized around needs assessment, planning, implementation and evaluation.
 Entrants are asked to submit documentation to show the scope and effectiveness of their campaign.
 Examples of these documents may include initial assessments and research, processes for implementation, goals met, creative output, media releases, media coverage and other metrics that establish results.

-Applications for the 2021 John Cotton Dana Award are to be submitted electronically and received by May 3, 2021.
-For more information, including entry documents, visit: https://www.ebsco.com/about/scholarship-awards/john-cotton-dana.
+Applications for the 2022 John Cotton Dana Award should be submitted electronically and received by March 18, 2022.
+For more information, including entry documents, visit https://www.ebsco.com/about/scholarship-awards/john-cotton-dana

 About the John Cotton Dana Award